broadinstitute/depmap_omics/README.md

 _Internal only: `dm_omics.cnPostProcessing()` calls the above function on both WES and WGS data, merges them, renames the indices into ProfileIDs, and upload them to taiga._

-- to get the exact same results as in DepMap, be sure to run `genecn = genecn.apply(lambda x: np.log2(1+x))` to the genecn dataframe in the CNV pipeline
+Note: to get the exact same results as in DepMap, be sure to run `genecn = genecn.apply(lambda x: np.log2(1+x))` to the genecn dataframe in the CNV pipeline

 #### Mutation